hpe-dev-incubator/hpe-dev-portal/content/blog/working-with-benk-a-storage-provisioning-and-io-performance-benchmark-suite-for-kubernetes.md

 | 128     | 147      | 833      | 5.7x |
 ```

-Clearly, the performance increases nearly 5x across the board and we also have a discrepancy in the dataset.
+Clearly, the performance increases nearly 5x across the board.
+We also have a discrepancy in the dataset.
 Which one?

-A good exercise for the reader could be to factor in latency in the report to understand the impact, which there will be as performance plateaus when you add more workload usually result in higher latency.
-How high?
+A good exercise would be to factor in latency into the report in order to understand the impact, which there will be, as performance plateaus when you add more workloads – usually as a result of higher latency.
+But, how high?

 # More sequencers and examples!

 There’s also a `sequencer-cluster.sh` script that allows users to orchestrate load generation across multiple clusters attached to one or many storage systems to isolate problems with high concurrency.
 The possibilities are quite endless.

-Learn more about multi-cluster scaling in [the GitHub repository](https://github.com/hpe-storage/benk#multi-cluster-testing).
+You can learn more about multi-cluster scaling in [the GitHub repository](https://github.com/hpe-storage/benk#multi-cluster-testing).

 You'll also find more practical examples in [the GitHub repository](https://github.com/hpe-storage/benk/tree/main/examples) stemming from real world performance testing conducted by the HPE Hybrid Cloud solutions team.

 # Summary

-This hopefully gets you started on ideas you’d like to build and use cases you want to explore.
+Hopefully, this blog post gets you started on ideas you’d like to build and use cases you want to explore.
 The possibilities are endless.
-Bear in mind that Benk is by all means provided as-is and a very early implementation HPE chose to open source to better collaborate with customers and partners to isolate performance bottlenecks with full transparency.
-Not all advertised features in `config.env` has been implemented yet as an example and the CLI is not completed yet.
+Bear in mind that Benk is, by all means, provided as-is.
+In addition, to be fully transparent, this is a very early implementation that HPE chose to open source in order to better collaborate with customers and partners to isolate performance bottlenecks.
+For example, not all advertised features in `config.env` have been implemented yet and the CLI is not yet completed.

 HPE invites collaboration and accepts pull requests to Benk on GitHub.
 The [first issue](https://github.com/hpe-storage/benk/issues/2) discusses a solution on how to collapse initial configuration and reporting into a single intuitive Python CLI.

 Let us know what you’re building or have questions.
-The team behind the tool are available on HPE Developer Community Slack in the [#Kubernetes](https://hpedev.slack.com/archives/C81QZ4X62) channel.
+The team behind the tool is available on HPE Developer Community Slack in the [#Kubernetes](https://hpedev.slack.com/archives/C81QZ4X62) channel.
 Sign up [here](https://developer.hpe.com/slack-signup) and sign in at [hpedev.slack.com](https://hpedev.slack.com).